 Getting Your Camera Serviced

 If one of these common problems isn’t the issue you are having or our troubleshooting issues aren’t solving your problem, you will have to get your camera serviced.
-You will have two options for repair, sending the camera into the manufacturer or an authorized repair centre like this Canon’s List.
+You will have two options for repair, sending the normal camera or DSLR camera into the manufacturer or an authorized repair centre like this Canon’s List.

 The manufacturer is the company that built your camera so they should know the best ways to repair your device.
 An authorized repair center is a company that has been certified to repair your camera but is not connected with the manufacturer.
 Often authorized repair centers are cheaper but you have to ensure that you find a reliable service center.

 More info on DIY camera servicing: Fix your digital camera yourself – www.imaging-resource.com

 When you initially contact the repair company or manufacturer you are going to need to provide them with your model number and serial number.
 They will also need a complete description of the problem.
 Make sure that you also inform them if the camera has any symptoms that you may feel are unrelated.

 Some repairs will be very affordable but some can cost more than 50% of the cost of your camera.
 See camera repair cost discussion.
 You need to decide whether it is worth having your camera serviced or if it is time to get a new one.
 Often times older cameras will cost more than they are worth to repair, especially if parts are hard to find.
 If a camera is really old, a service center might not even be able to repair it.

 Now that you know a little bit more about camera servicing you will be ready to make the decision whether or not you want to send the camera in.
 Before sending a camera in though it is always wise to try a reset to see if your issue can be fixed easily.